 This spaghetti with saury

-Cut the onions into thin slices and the mushrooms into bite-sized pieces.
-Lightly sprinkle salt, coarsely ground black pepper and cake flour on both sides of the saury.
+Thinly slice the onion and cut the mushrooms into bite-sized pieces.
+Lightly sprinkle salt, coarsely ground black pepper, and plain flour on both sides of the sanma

-Put A in a frying pan and heat it over low heat.
-Once the garlic smells, add onion and a little salt (not included) and fry.
+Put A into a frying pan and heat over low heat.
+When the garlic starts to smell, add the onion and a little salt (not included in the recipe) and continue to fry

-Once the onions are soft, add mushrooms and a little salt (not included), fry over high heat for 2-3 minutes, and then pour into a bowl.
+Once the onions have softened, add the mushrooms and a little salt (not included in the recipe), fry over high heat for 2-3 minutes, then transfer to a tray

-Heat olive oil in the same frying pan and cook the saury from the skin.
-Bake golden brown on both sides, wipe off any excess oil and add white wine.
+Heat olive oil in the same frying pan and fry the saury skin-side down.
+Once golden brown on both sides, wipe off any excess oil and add the white wine

-Flushing the saury into about 5cm length with chopsticks, add B in order, and simmer for about 10 minutes.
+Use chopsticks to break up the saury into pieces about 5cm long, add ingredients B in order, and simmer for about 10 minutes

-Boil water in a pot, add salt, and boil the federini until it has a slightly firm al dente (a little core remains in the center).
-(Approximately: about 1-2 minutes before the displayed time.
-Here it is 4 and a half minutes.
+Bring a pot of water to a boil, add salt, and boil the federini until they are slightly al dente (with a little core remaining in the center).
+(Guideline: about 1-2 minutes before the recommended time.
+In this case, 4.5 minutes.)

-Add boiled federini and olive oil to [5], mix and combine them all, and serve on a plate.
-Finish with parsley.
+Add the cooked fedellini and olive oil to [5], mix well, and serve on a plate.
+Garnish with parsley

 -